 Pumpkin pancakes on a plate

 Serve pancakes with your favorite toppings, and enjoy!
-I find these to be incredible with butter and honey and/or Nuttzo.
+I find these to be incredible with butter and honey or pure maple syrup and/or pumpkin butter or Nuttzo.
 Sliced banana is also amazing!

 Fluffy, moist gluten-free flourless Protein Pumpkin Pancakes